Field Guide to the R Mixed Model Wilderness

 The first thing is to make sure the data is what we expect.
 Here are the steps to verify our data:

-In this step, we need to make sure that class of variables in data is as expected e.g. replication or block and Year are often in the numeric format after import into R. But, for analysis the replication unit and other variables that are not truly numerical1 needs to be in a ‘character’ or ‘factor’ format.
+In this step, we need to make sure that class of variables in data is as expected.
+For example, replication/block and year are often in the numeric format after import into R. But, for analysis the replication unit and other variables that are not truly numerical1 needs to be in a ‘character’ or ‘factor’ format.
 The dependent variable must also be in the correct format for its intended data type.
-For this tutorial, the dependent variable is expected to be numeric in all cases2, although categorical outcomes are certainly plausible.
+For this tutorial, the dependent variable is expected to be numeric in all cases2, although categorical outcomes are certainly plausible for many studies.

 2 Since this tutorial is exclusively focused on general linear models and is not addressing generalized scenarios at all.